 One Giant Family Reunion?

-Marvel’s version of Ragnarok promises a more lighthearted approach, though it certainly looks to be quite the family reunion.
-Aside from Hela, the goddess of death, there’s also a glimpse of a wolf in the trailer.
-What role will Fenrir play?
-If the Norse myths are to be believed, he and his tricky father will be freed of his bindings and they will fight against the gods, but in the Marvel universe, Loki has not suffered the same punishments leading up to the end of the world.
+Marvel’s version of Ragnarok had a more lighthearted approach, though it was quite the family reunion.
+Aside from Hela, the goddess of death, there’s also a brief fight scene involving a giant wolf.
+Could it be Fenrir?
+If the Norse myths are to be believed, he and his tricky father will be freed of his bindings and they will fight against the gods.
+But in the Marvel Cinematic Universe, Loki has not suffered the same punishments leading up to the end of the world.